rightoneducation/righton-app/README.md

 # RightOn Education

 ### Project Description
 <a href="https://www.rightoneducation.com"><strong><i>RightOn!</i></strong></a> is an app-based classroom activity that increases engagement and helps more students feel better about math: think Kahoot/Fibbage + math + learning from and having fun with wrong answers.
-Rather than focusing on just increasing math proficiency -- which can leave behind many disengaged and underserved youth -- RightOn! is also working to increase self-confidence and self-efficacy through an engaging activity that applies research into learning from mistakes and common misconceptions.
+Rather than focusing on just increasing math proficiency -- which can leave behind many disengaged and underserved youth -- <strong><i>RightOn!</i></strong> is also working to increase self-confidence and self-efficacy through an engaging activity that applies research into learning from mistakes and common misconceptions.
-Fun and motivation first – RightOn! is an app-based classroom activity for students to learn from and have fun with wrong answers.
-Our mission is to make math more fun for middle and high school students, increasing both motivation and self-confidence.

 ### Getting Started